SchmidtDSE/montreal-protocol/engine/README.md

 # Simulation Engine

-This directory contains the Java-based simulation engine for the Montreal Protocol Policy Simulation Tool.
+This directory contains the Java-based simulation engine for Kigali Sim.

 ## Purpose